Masmiseim36/nxpSDK/middleware/multicore/erpc/docs/Contributing.md

 ## Contributing to eRPC
 The eRPC project is placed on github.
 Contributing can be managed there via pull-request.
+Use the `develop` branch as the base branch for pull-requests.
 Before a pull-request is created, several tasks needs to be done: the code needs to be tested and properly formatted.

+eRPC is available with an unrestrictive BSD 3-clause license and this can't be changed in pull requests.
+Also newly added pull request files have to be licensed as BSD 3-clause license.

 ### How to test eRPC code
 Two types of tests are used: pytest-based tests and acceptance tests.